suckyble/PocketEdit/README.md

 * **Automatic Sync:** Upon connecting, the app automatically syncs all preset names, effect types, user-loaded IRs, and global settings from your device, ensuring the editor always matches your hardware.
 * **Unsaved Preset Warning:** The app tracks your changes and warns you if you try to switch presets without saving your modifications.
 * **Advanced Debugging Tools:** A hidden log panel contains manual sync buttons and a communication log for troubleshooting.
+* **Tap Tempo:** Use a tap tempo button to calculate milliseconds for delay settings, with 1/8, 1/8 Dotted, 1/4 and 1/2 setting.

 ## **Requirements**